a0936708636/BDEnhancements/plugins/BetterFormatting/README.md

 `&Sample Text&` will show up as ʇxǝ┴ ǝldɯɐS

 #### Escaping Unwanted Tags (\\)
-Put a backslash before the tags if you them to be rendered normally.
+Put a backslash before the tags if you want them to be rendered normally.

 `\#Sample Text\#` will show up as \#Sample Text\#